Idempotency

 - Use a new key when the CSV content, mappings, filters, or export selection changes.

 - Do not use one long-lived key for every import or export.
-That would make different jobs look like the same request.
+A long-lived key would make different jobs look like the same request.

 Related OpenAPI operation groups: